MrZombiezZ/Python-Calculator/README.md

 # Python-Terminal-Calculator
-A very simple Python calculator with an operation input, and two number inputs.
+A very simple Python calculator that runs in the terminal.
-The result is printed.
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Power
+- Square Roots